17 old wives’ tales about pregnancy, birth, and breastfeeding

 13. You can’t drink alcohol while breastfeeding.

 Pop that cork!
 Very little alcohol makes its way into breast milk, so an occasional drink or two is A-OK.
 Of course, everyone reacts to alcohol differently.
-Keep in mind your baby’s age and weight, your weight, how your body responds to alcohol, the amount of alcohol you’re drinking and other factors such as whether you’re eating food, how quickly you’re drinking and your personal comfort level.
-A popular rule of thumb: If you’re safe to drive, then you’re probably safe to nurse or pump.
+Keep in mind your baby’s age and weight, your weight, how your body responds to alcohol, the amount of alcohol you’re drinking, and other factors such as whether you’re eating food, how quickly you’re drinking, and your personal comfort level.
+A popular rule of thumb: If you’re safe to drive, then you’re probably safe to breastfeed or pump.
 Alcohol passes freely into and out of your milk.
 Your milk alcohol level is like your blood alcohol level, so if it’s gone from your blood, it’s gone from your milk.

 14. Breastfeeding will make your breasts bigger or saggier.